igrishaev/farseer/README.md

 ;; {:id 81081, :jsonrpc "2.0", :result 3}
 ~~~

 The parameters might be either a vector or map.
-Also, if the method doesn't
+If the method doesn't accept
-accept parameters, you may skip it.
+parameters, you may omit them.

 ~~~clojure
 ;; map params